nwtes/hack1_project/README.md

 - Reduced-motion preference respected: transient animations were removed and the app uses color/state changes as primary feedback.
 - Buttons include `aria-pressed` and role attributes in the score/timer regions; more ARIA labeling can be added for full screen-reader support.

-## Contributing

-Feel free to open issues or PRs.
-Suggested small improvements:
-- Add automated build / preflight checks (ESLint).
-- Add unit tests for question generator and GeoJSON normalization helpers.
-- Improve accessibility (keyboard-only quiz flow, screen reader labels).

-## License

-This project combines original code with open-source libraries (Leaflet).
-Unless you add a separate license file, treat the repository as MIT by default for your own code and follow library licenses for third-party code.

----

-If you'd like, I can also:
-- produce a printable one-page project summary for a slide or demo.
-- export the wireframes into PNGs and add them to `design/`.
-- reflow `styles/main.css` into clearly labeled sections for easier maintenance.

-Replace these placeholders with real screenshots and any extra attributions you need, and I will update the README with the actual images and captions.